reedburdick/AugCalc/README.md

 Calculates who the top 2 dps are in 30s intervals of a warcraftlogs report

 ## Setting Up the Program
+1. Navigate to the **Releases** section and download the latest executable.
 1. Go to this link: [https://www.warcraftlogs.com/api/clients/](https://www.warcraftlogs.com/api/clients/), and create a new client.
 2. Name it whatever you want, but ensure it's somewhat descriptive.
 3. Set the redirect URL to: `http://localhost:8080/callback`.